-The multi-sport partnership of Ulster GAA, Ulster Rugby and IFA are currently in the process of submitting an application to the Special European Union Programme Body (SEUPB) for Peace IV funding under the theme of "Building Positive Relations".
-This application if successful will enhance and increase cross community and cross border activities throughout Ulster using sport as a vehicle to build positive relations.
+The multi-sport partnership of Ulster GAA, Ulster Rugby and IFA are currently in the process of submitting an application to the Special European Union Programme Body (SEUPB) for Peace IV funding under the theme and increase cross community and cross border activities throughout positive relations.

-The annual Ulster GAA Cúchulainn Cup took place at the Meadowbank Sports Arena on Wednesday 16th March 2016.
-Magherafelt Cúchulainns, Banbridge Cúchulainns, and Ballymena Cúchulainns were the participating teams.
+Sports Arena on Wednesday 16th Cúchulainns were the participating teams.